winstonjs/node-loggly/README.md

       "username": "your-username",
       "password": "your-password"
     },
-    "inputs": [
+    "inputs": {
-      {
+      "test": {
+        //
+        // Token and ID of your plain-text input.
+        //
-        "token": "your-really-long-token-you-got-when-you-created-an-http-input", // 'text' input
+        "token": "your-really-long-token-you-got-when-you-created-an-http-input",
-        "id": 000 // ID of this input
+        "id": 000
       },
-      {
+      "test_json": {
+        //
+        // Token and ID of your JSON input.
+        //
-        "token": "your-really-long-token-you-got-when-you-created-an-http-input", // 'json' input
+        "token": "your-really-long-token-you-got-when-you-created-an-http-input",
-        "id": 001 // ID of this input
+        "id": 001
       },
-    ]
+    }
   }
 ```